If you had $100k to invest today, the investing world would roll out the red carpet for you.

 Since my 100k dollars is income, my first move will be to donate $10,000 to my local church.
 As I said above, tithing is an important part of how my wife and I practice our faith, so the first 10% goes to God.

-Since I don’t have any savings I would start by plopping $17,000 in a savings account for emergencies.
+Since I don’t have any savings I would start by plopping a $20,000 investment in a savings account for emergencies.
 This is enough for my family to survive on for at least six months without any income.

 As of this writing I would open up a Cit Bank account.
-They have the most competitive interest rates of the online banks at this moment.
+They consistently have some of the most competitive interest rates of the online banks at this moment.
 You can see all the banks in the table above.

 I have had such a good experience with Lending Club I would happily place 10% of my investments with them.
 An investment of $10,000 with Lending Club could be placed in 400 different loans ($25 in each loan).